Tenant Satisfaction Measures

 There are lots of ways you can get in touch to share your feedback.
 Whether you want to compliment a member of our team or let us know we didn’t get it right, we love to hear from you.

-The survey was conducted between September 2024 and March 2025.
+The survey was conducted between April 2025 and February 2026.
 We conducted the survey throughout the year, asking different residents to share their views over the time period.

 All surveys were conducted over the phone.

-All residents and shared owners were chosen randomly.
+All residents were chosen randomly.
 At the start of the programme, we created a list of residents eligible to be contacted for a TSM survey.
-A daily automated process checked the list and removed anyone no longer eligible — for example, if the tenancy had ended, or they had already completed or declined the survey.
+A daily automated process checked the list and removed anyone no longer eligible - for example, if the tenancy had ended, or they had already completed or declined the survey.

-The report showed the top 25 residents by needs category to be contacted – this was the live call list for staff.
+The list was paired with a random number generator to create a fair, shuffled order.
+This ensured each eligible resident had an equal chance of being selected.
+The report showed the top 25 residents by needs category to be contacted - this was the live call list for staff.
 Each time the report was refreshed, a new random set of 25 residents was shown.

 No. Weighting is a statistical technique that can be used to update survey responses to better represent the wider community.
 We did not use weighting as we made sure we spoke to people from a wide range of ages, abilities, and backgrounds and believe no group was at a disadvantage through the random approach.

-A minimum of 973 responses for Low Cost Rental Accommodation residents and a minimum of 293 response for Low Cost Home Ownership were required to meet the sample size set by the Regulator of Social Housing.
-We achieved 1,008 and 293.
+A minimum of 979 responses for Low Cost Rental Accommodation residents and a minimum of 303 response for Low Cost Home Ownership were required to meet the sample size set by the Regulator of Social Housing.
+We achieved 981 and 303.

 To make sure our survey results reflected the views of all residents with a high level of confidence, we used a sample size that gives a margin of error of +/-3% for Low Cost Rented Accommodation and +/-5% for Low Cost Home Ownership.
 This means we can be 95% confident that the reported satisfaction levels are accurate within 3% or 5% of the true values for each group.